josh-collinsworth/joco-sveltekit/src/lib/content/posts/devaluing-frontend.md

 coverImage: deval.webp
 coverWidth: 1200
 coverHeight: 630
 excerpt: I keep noticing those of us in the frontend field being treated much the same as nurses, paralegals, and executive assistants.
-Our work is seen as important, certainly, but just not as important as the “real” work.
+Our work is seen as important, certainly, but just not the same as, or as important as, the “real” work.
 ---

 <script>